A story of patience and perseverance : How I met, talked and sat with Daymond John before I got kicked out but did not leave

 Those were the thoughts that were flowing in my head as I rushed fast on the highway that Sunday, March 11th, trying to meet Daymond John (DJ), CEO of FUBU, CEO of The Shark Group, Co-Star on ABC’s Shark Tank, as I had finished working on The African Boss TV first video.
 Before going to see DJ, I had just finished video shooting and editing the video.

-You might not already know this but just like most activities in my company, The African Boss, I do them by myself to understand how it all works so I can effectively delegate activities when
+You might not already know this but just like most activities in my company, The African Boss, I do them by myself to understand how it all works so I can effectively delegate activities when time comes for The African Boss to have employees.
+I also want The African Boss to be inspirational and motivational through sharing entrepreneurs and businesses success and failure stories.

 I strongly believe and am proving that if someone else can achieve greatness and be impactful, why not you and I?